 Sometimes we develop an emotional attachment to houses, apartments or other assets we have nurtured over the years.
 Having a clear understanding for your reasons for holding and your reasons for selling can make the process of letting go and moving on a little bit easier.
 Selling a rental can be a hassle, but with the right agent on your team, the hard work should mostly be off your plate.

 Before you try to liquidate your real estate assets, though, you need to make sure you have several things perfectly in place.
-So partnering with a top Shoreline agent to liquidate your assets is probably the best way to go about it.
+So partnering with a top Seattle agent to liquidate your assets is probably the best way to go about it.

 Consider Capital Gains Taxes

-Liquidating your assets in Shoreline may well have tax consequences.
+Liquidating your assets in Seattle may well have tax consequences.
 You’ll have to pay capital gains tax on any profit you make on assets – those that have increased in value and that you sell for more than you paid for them.

 You may want to consider a 1031 exchange if you are planning to acquire additional investment properties with the profits of your portfolio sale.
 On the other hand, if you hold the properties until you die, the tax basis in the property will be reset and your heirs will be able to sell with minimal capital gains liability.
 If you are holding the property in a self directed retirement account, you may be able to take the gains on a tax free or tax deferred basis.

 Several factors go into determining whether or how much capital gains tax you’ll have to pay – for example, the kind of investment property, your investment income, and the amount of the gain.
 A top agent can help you navigate through all this and determine whether it might be better to hold onto the property.

 Prepare the Properties